arush-gupta/Mirror-Theory/theory.md

 The Theory of Mirroring posits that every human being, especially in early childhood, seeks *attunement* — to be *mirrored* by caregivers and peers in order to coregulate.
 Mirroring is the foundational mechanism through which emotional states are understood, validated, and soothed.

-When this mirroring is absent, inconsistent, distorted, or power-laden, the child develops internal compensations: negative self-beliefs, people-pleasing behaviors, or a compulsive tendency to reflect others’ needs rather than express their own.
+When this mirroring is absent, inconsistent, distorted, or power-laden, the egocentric child internalizes those distortions as reflections of themselves — forming negative self-beliefs, people-pleasing behaviors, or a compulsive tendency to mirror others’ needs instead of expressing their own.

 In adulthood, these internalized distortions manifest in relationships through attempts to “complete the original mirroring loop” — to finally be validated by someone who resembles the original source of absence or injury.